 iv.
 Will the exercise by dynamic (conditions change) and will you be verbalizing what you do or will this be paper/pencil responses.

-vi.
+i.
 HINT: Again, this varies by the test provider, but the scoring on this event will probably include your communication, decision making and leadership skills in addition to your technical knowledge.

 viii.
 Other events: During the orientation, ask how the exercises will be conducted.
 Do you see a video then answer in writing, or multiple choice, or is it a video that you verbalize your actions to a rating panel, or is it a role play?
 And there can be combinations.

 c.
-Fire Engineering articles about Assessment Centers:
+Fire Engineering articles about Assessment Centers: (requires Fie Engineering subscription for access)

 i.
 Fire Service Assessment Centers: Beyond the Books by Anthony Kastros